Part of The Company

 The MBTI has been around a long time.
 You may well know your type.
-I am INTJ, although I am pretty balanced in most areas, so some of it was a close call.
+I am INFJ, although I am pretty balanced in most areas, so some of it was a close call.

 The Enneagram was revolutionary for our family.
 It has been around for thousands of years, invented by Sufi mystics.
 Until relatively recently its workings were kept secret, meaning that those in the know appeared to have prophetic or mind-reading ability.